StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 ### 3. Stop Agent v2

-The installation of Agent v2 will automatically start the StackState Agent, To prevent cache files from being corrupted during the cache migration process, let's stop the Agent.
+The installation of Agent v2 will automatically start the StackState Agent, To prevent cache files from being overwritten during the cache migration process, let's stop the Agent.

 This can be done by following [Agent v2 - Stop on Linux](/setup/agent/linux.md#start-stop-or-restart-the-agent).